-We evaluate the state of the soil, we determine the species to plant, the number of trees per hectare and organise the restauration.
+We evaluate the soil, we select the species to plant, the number of trees per hectare and organize the restoration.
 The entire process is carried out with the forest services of the regions.
 Plantations are carried out with locally recruited forestry workers.

 Region after region the Mediterranean Green Belt is progressing.